sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/tutorial-how-to-contribute.rst

 Make suggestions about simplifying the code or fixing typos you noticed.

-.. note:: The experimental `Sage patch buildbot <http://wiki.sagemath.org/buildbot>`_ can take care of those for you.
+.. note:: The experimental `Sage patch buildbot <http://wiki.sagemath.org/buildbot>`_ automatizes some of the steps.

-17. Positive review or Needs work
+15. Positive review or Needs work
 =================================

 Three cases may happen: